TaoRuijie/TalkNet-ASD/FAQ.md

 ## 4. An ASD Demo with pretrained TalkNet model

 ### 4.1 I try the demo, the performance is not so good ?
 You can check the demo video `001.mp4` first and compare your output and our result `001_res.mp4` to make sure what you did is correct.
 So if you are not statisfied with the performance.
-We are sorry about that (~cry~).
+We are sorry about that (~cry).
 We think this model can further improve.
 For the very short clips (less than 1s), small face and side face, the performance is not so good.

 ### 4.2 I try the demo, the face can not be detected ?
 That is the reason for the face detection model instead of the ASD part.
-You can use better face detecion model such as Insightface.
+You can use better face detecion model such as (Insightface)[https://github.com/deepinsight/insightface
+].
 Only when the face can be detected, ASD model can perform to get the ASD labels.